-- North Central PA Program Years 2021 2024 Local Area Plan Modification 2 - 1.2.
+1.2.
 How are skills gaps defined in the local area?
 Provide a description of the skills that are required to meet the needs of employers in region and local area?

 An analysis of skill gaps begins with a look at current and projected skills demands of employers in the region which can be defined and identified in several ways.
 First, Labor Market trends can be examined by looking at Long Term Industry Projections as well as other Labor Market information including High Priority Occupation lists, fastest growing industries projections and on line job posting data.
 This data is then compared to the current educational attainment with the expected employment growth by educational level.
-Currently, while 17.1% of the adult population of the region has a bachelor's degree, 16% of the current occupations on the 2021 High Priority Occupation List for the requires a bachelor's degree.
-However, the expected growth in employment requiring a bachelor's degree projected 2020 to 2030 is only 1.8%.
-Although the percentage of employment requiring advanced degrees today is small (.4%), the employment projection 2020 to 2030 shows 4.1% growth in that area.
-Employment growth is expected to continue for occupations requiring an Associate degree by 4.4% and Long Term Training 10.1%.
+Currently, while 9.5% of the adult population of the region has a bachelor's degree, 13.2% of the current employment requires a degree.
+However, the expected growth in employment requiring a bachelor's degree is only 4%.
+Although the percentage of employment requiring advanced degrees today is small (only 2.5%), the employment projection shows 12.7% growth in that area.
+Employment growth is expected to continue for occupations requiring an Associate degree by

+9.0% and Long Term Training (8.0).